Clinician-Patient Communication to Enhance Health Outcomes

 The benefits of effective communication between clinicians and their patients are far-reaching and well documented, and accrue to patients, clinicians and the healthcare organizations that employ clinicians.
 With growing pressures for improved care outcomes, higher patient satisfaction, reduced litigation and increased job satisfaction among providers, organizations are developing a variety of strategies to become more patient-centered.
 Intentional and focused training for clinicians on the one-on-one communication that is central to the provider-patient relationship yields measurable and lasting benefits.
 Such training is most effective as part of broad organizational initiatives to transform the way healthcare is delivered.
 IHC’s Clinician-Patient Communication to Enhance Health Outcomes (CPC) faculty course is expressly designed to build organizational capacity for clinician training, so that communication skills enhancement is robust and sustainable.

-The Clinician-Patient Communication to Enhance Health Outcomes faculty course is designed for healthcare professionals including clinicians in all specialty areas, educators, behavioral specialists and others who are committed to promoting patient-centered care.
-The course is targeted toward professionals involved with professional development within their organizations.
+The Clinician-Patient Communication to Enhance Health Outcomes (CPC) faculty course is designed for healthcare professionals including clinicians in all specialty areas, educators, behavioral specialists and others who are committed to promoting patient-centered care.
+The course is targeted toward professionals involved with professional development within their organizations who will teach the CPC workshop.

 Workshops can accommodate 6-30 learners to ensure individualized attention and optimal small group learning.